 Birth, Death & Resurrection of Osiris, the Ancient Egyptian God of the Underworld

 Ancient Egyptians had quite a number of very important gods and goddesses in their pantheon.
 However, in terms of impact, there were very few gods or goddesses that could rival Osiris.
-And so his brother murdered him out of jealousy.
+And so, his brother murdered him out of envy.

 Birth of Osiris